MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 ## Assign licenses

-Before continuing, make sure the Dynamics 365 Customer Engagement<!--or...? --> license has been assigned to the admin user.
+Before continuing, make sure the Dynamics 365 Customer Engagement license has been assigned to the admin user.

 1. Go to the Microsoft 365 admin center at [https://admin.microsoft.com](https://admin.microsoft.com).
 In the left pane, select **Users** > **Active Users**.

 2. Select the name of the admin user you created earlier.

-3. In **Licenses and Apps**, under **Licenses**, make sure that **Dynamics 365 Customer Engagement Plan** is selected.<!--In the following graphic, is "Chris Green" a name from sample data?
-(Does this product even include sample data?)
-It's not a name in our Dynamics-specific list. -->
+3. In **Licenses and Apps**, under **Licenses**, make sure that **Dynamics 365 Customer Engagement Plan** is selected.

    ![Edit licenses](media/user_licenses.png "Edit licenses")